jovillacrusis/derive/README.md

 * How does it look?
 Does the design seem current, trendy, dated, timeless, etc?
 What makes it appear that way?

 The design is very trendy and super simple and minimalist.
-Experimental jetset believes you need to change conditions to change the consciousness,this idea stems from the materialist perspective of Marx and Engels.
+Experimental jetset believes you need to change conditions to change the consciousness, this idea stems from the materialist perspective of Marx and Engels.
 So this design company is very innovative and makes their own trends and paves they way for new trends.

 * Describe the navigation system?
 Is it familiar or uncommon?
 Is it easy use and simple to find things?